kaiosilveira/nodejs-handcrafted-timeout/README.md

 }
 ```

-To forcefully interrupt a hanging request, we resorted to `Promise.race`, which receives as its argument an array of promises and executes all of them in parallel, aborting all the others as soon as the first result comes through.
+To forcefully interrupt a hanging request, we resorted to `Promise.race`, which receives as its argument an array of promises and executes them all in parallel, aborting all the others as soon as the first result comes through.
 The trick here is that we're running our actual request (`this.http.get(url)`) in parallel with a dummy `timeoutPromise`, which does nothing but rejecting after the specified `timeoutMs`.
-It means that if the actual requests takes longer than our defined timeout for `ManagedHTTPClient` the promise returned by `ManagedHTTPClient.get` will reject using the timeout error message.
+It means that if the actual request takes longer than our defined timeout for `ManagedHTTPClient`, the promise returned by `ManagedHTTPClient.get` will reject using the timeout error message.

-The working code for this example is available at [./src/handcrafted-example/](./src/handcrafted-example/).
+The working code for this example is available at [handcrafted-example](./src/handcrafted-example/).

 ## Timeouts in Mongoose

-Mongoose is one of the most popular ways of integrating with MongoDB when using NodeJS and also a good example of well-specified timeouts by default.
-They use a default timeout of `30000` for for connection attempts and a timeout of 6 minutes (360000ms) for socket inactivity.
-They also provide a `heartbeatFrequencyMS` with keeps pinging the database server from time to time and close the connection of it fails.
-Here's an example of configuration for its various timeouts characteristics:
+Mongoose is one of the most popular ways of integrating with MongoDB when using NodeJS and is also a good example of well-specified timeouts by default.
+They use a default timeout of `30000` for for connection attempts and a timeout of 6 minutes (`360000ms`) for socket inactivity.
+They also provide a `heartbeatFrequencyMS` which keeps pinging the database server from time to time and close the connection if it fails.
+Here's an example of configuration using its various timeouts characteristics:

 ```javascript
 const options = {